Minnesota Creditor Remedies

 Three Minnesota workers, three very different outcomes.

 Numbers make the tiers concrete.
-For these examples we use Minnesota’s statewide minimum wage as adjusted for the current year, which the Department of Labor and Industry set at eleven dollars and forty-one cents an hour for all employers in 2026.
-Forty times that rate sets the protected weekly floor at roughly four hundred fifty-six dollars; sixty times is about six hundred eighty-five dollars; and eighty times is about nine hundred thirteen dollars.
-The exact cents shift with each annual inflation adjustment, so the right move is always to recompute against the rate in force, not to memorize a number.
-Local rates in Minneapolis and Saint Paul are higher still, but the statute keys the floor to the state minimum wage, so we use that.
+For these examples we use Minnesota’s statewide minimum wage as adjusted for the current year, which the Department of Labor and Industry publishes at $11.41 an hour for all employers in the state effective January 1, 2026.
+Applying section 571.922 at that published rate, forty times that rate sets the protected weekly floor at $456.40; sixty times is $684.60; and eighty times is $912.80.
+Those three figures are our arithmetic on a dated rate, not text printed anywhere in the statute, and they expire on January 1, 2027.
+Local rates in Minneapolis and Saint Paul are higher still, but section 571.922 names only the state statute, so a city ordinance does not lift the garnishment floor.

 The low-wage worker

 Take a part-time worker with weekly disposable earnings just under the forty-times floor.
-Because their pay sits at or below roughly four hundred fifty-six dollars a week, the entire check is exempt.
+Because their pay sits at or below $456.40 a week at the 2026 rate, the entire check is exempt under section 571.922.
 The creditor takes nothing from wages, no matter how large the judgment.
-Under the old flat one-quarter rule a careless creditor might still have tried to grab a quarter of that check; under the current statute that withholding would be improper and the employee could claim it back.
+Under the old flat one-quarter rule a careless creditor might still have tried to grab a quarter of that check; under the current statute that withholding would be improper, and section 550.37, subdivision 13, makes the point sharper still: exempt disposable earnings are exempt “as a matter of right, whether claimed or not,” and the exemption “may not be waived.”
+This worker does not have to assert anything to keep the money.

 The middle-band earner

-Now take a worker with five hundred fifty dollars in weekly disposable earnings.
-That lands in the band above forty times but at or below sixty times the minimum wage, so the tiered cap is ten percent, or fifty-five dollars.
-The second limit, the amount over the forty-times floor, is roughly ninety-four dollars.
-The creditor may take the lesser of the two, so the garnishment is capped at fifty-five dollars per week.
-Notice how much gentler that is than the federal one-quarter ceiling, which would have allowed about one hundred thirty-eight dollars from the same check.
+Now take a worker with $550 in weekly disposable earnings.
+That lands in the band above forty times but at or below sixty times the minimum wage, so the tiered cap under section 571.922 is ten percent, or $55.
+The second limit, the amount over the forty-times floor, is $93.60.
+The creditor may take the lesser of the two, so the garnishment is capped at $55 per week.
+Notice how much gentler that is than the federal one-quarter ceiling, which would have allowed about $138 from the same check.

 The higher earner

-Finally, take a worker with one thousand dollars in weekly disposable earnings, which is above the eighty-times line.
-Here the tiered cap reaches twenty-five percent, or two hundred fifty dollars.
-The over-the-floor amount is far larger, so the twenty-five percent figure controls and the creditor may garnish two hundred fifty dollars per week.
+Finally, take a worker with $1,000 in weekly disposable earnings, which is above the eighty-times line.
+Here the tiered cap reaches twenty-five percent, or $250.
+The over-the-floor amount is far larger, so the twenty-five percent figure controls and the creditor may garnish $250 per week.
 Only at the top of the income range does Minnesota converge with the old quarter-of-pay result.

 The lesson across all three is that the debtor’s exact weekly disposable figure decides everything, and a single mis-banded calculation can either overcharge a protected worker or shortchange a valid judgment.
 Recompute every time.
 It also helps to remember that these caps are weekly figures; for workers paid every two weeks or twice a month, the employer prorates the floor and the bands to the actual pay period rather than applying the weekly numbers directly.
 And because the minimum wage is adjusted for inflation each January, the dollar thresholds drift upward year over year, which is one more reason to verify against the rate in force on the date the garnishment is calculated rather than relying on a figure from a prior year.